Purchases through our links may earn us a commission.

 The Nvidia RTX 2070 Super is an excellent card.
-It’s one of the best choices for 1440p high refresh rate gaming at the moment and there are many excellent RTX 2070 Super models on the market right now.
+It’s one of the best choices for 1440p gaming at the moment, and there are many excellent RTX 2070 Super models on the market right now.
 But which CPU is the best pair for the RTX 2070 Super?
-Well, the card’s quite powerful but despite that fact, most current CPUs won’t bottleneck it.
+Well, while the card’s quite powerful most modern CPUs won’t bottleneck it.

 The first CPU from the current AMD and Intel lineup that could bottleneck the RTX 2070 Super is the Ryzen 3 3100.
 Its bigger cousin, the 3300X, plays great when paired with the 2070 Super.
 In fact, the current budget gaming king is powerful enough for every GPU sans the RTX 2080 Ti, where we see some bottlenecking taking place.
-So, with that behind us, let’s check the best CPUs to pair with the RTX 2070 Super.
+So, with that behind us, let’s check the best CPUs for RTX 2070 Super.

 Well, this was a surprise, wasn’t it?
-The 10900K is the fastest processor for gaming at the moment and the logical choice for the RTX 2070.
-It can keep up with this card to its limits and is powerful enough to be an excellent CPU to pair with a card you’ll someday replace the RTX 2070 Super with.
+The 10900K is one of the fastest gaming CPUs at the moment and the logical choice for the RTX 2070.
+It can keep up with this card and is powerful enough to be an excellent CPU to pair with a card you’ll someday replace your RTX 2070 Super with.

 But if you still want to pair the 2070 Super with the 10900K, we won’t mind.
 In fact, the 10900K with its 10 cores and 20 threads will work great with next-gen games.
-We reckon it will be a capable gaming CPU in years to come so as a cornerstone of a gaming PC that should last for half a decade or longer, it’s a great choice.
+We reckon it will be a capable gaming CPU in years to come, so as a cornerstone of a gaming PC that should last for half a decade, it’s a great choice.

-Once the RTX 2070 Super becomes too humble for modern games you’ll be able to replace it with any next-gen GPU you want since the 10900K is powerful enough for us to be sure it won’t bottleneck even the fastest next-gen GPUs from Nvidia and AMD.
+Once the RTX 2070 Super becomes too rusty for modern games, you’ll be able to replace it with any next-gen GPU you want since the 10900K is powerful enough for us to be sure it won’t bottleneck even the fastest next-gen GPUs from Nvidia and AMD.
 Now, there is the issue with the 10th gen Intel CPUs and Z490 boards not supporting PCIe 4.0 interface.

 While the Core i9-10900K is the best overall choice for gaming, that CPU is rather expensive.
 It also demands a capable cooling solution if you want to OC it.
 Luckily, another 10th gen Intel CPU is the best choice for gamers who want to get the most for their money.
 Yes, we’re talking about the Core i5-10600K.
 This is an excellent CPU to pair with the RTX 2070 Super.